Newcastle Law School

 Year 12 students who attend schools in certain regional or rural postcode areas, and apply to study with us, are automatically awarded four bonus points through our Regional and Rural Preference Scheme.
 Scholarships are also available for rural and remote students within the Faculty of Business and Law at the University of Newcastle.

-The Law Library plays a significant role in the teaching and research functions of the School of Law.
-The law collection is located on level 3 in the main library, the Auchmuty Library.
-The Librarian for the Faculty of Business and Law is Lindsey Fratus.
-Christine Brain and Lisa Ogle are the Law Librarians.
+The Library plays a significant role in the teaching and research functions of the School of Law.
+The main print law collection is located on level 3 of the Auchmuty Library on Callaghan Campus.
+A small law collection is also located in the Library on level 1 of University House at the City Precinct, to meet the information and research needs of staff and students at the Newcastle Legal Centre.

 Since 1994, the University of Newcastle Law Students' Association (UNLSA) has promoted the interests of Newcastle law students within the University, the legal profession and the wider community.